aradhitasri/delhi-air-pollution-health-economics/README.md

 - `01_graphs.R` — merges all the datasets to construct graphs form the variables as per the findings
-- `02_Worked final.R` — Estimates OLS and fixed-effects
+- `02_Worked final 3.R` — Estimates OLS and fixed-effects
   regressions of pollution exposure on healthcare outcomes; includes robustness checks and sensitivity analysis across socioeconomic subgroups